djalbat/yapp/README.md

 ![JavaScript](https://github.com/djalbat/yapp/blob/master/assets/javascript.png)

-..., a small amount of XML...
+..., some XML...

 ![XML](https://github.com/djalbat/yapp/blob/master/assets/xml.png)

-..., and some JSON.
+..., and some JSON:

 ![JSON](https://github.com/djalbat/yapp/blob/master/assets/json.png)

 Yapp is fully configurable.
 You can supply it with plugins for any language you choose, or in order to override the built-in plugins for languages that are already supported.
-You can also style it with your own themes to support your plugins or override existing ones.
+You can also style it with your own styles, to support your plugins or to override existing styles.
 Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default.
+It is ideally suited to [Justapose](https://github.com/djalbat/juxtapose), but it can also be invoked standalone with no need for any third party front-end framework.

 ## Installation

-*Again please note that Yapp is not currently available as an [npm](https://www.npmjs.com/) packge, it can only be cloned.*
+*Again please note that Yapp is not currently available as an [npm](https://www.npmjs.com/) package, it can only be cloned.*

 You can clone the repository with [Git](https://git-scm.com/)...